 It’s also useful to know that dramatic improvement is possible.
 Thank you for proving that for my other readers.

 I did download and try the math practice tool.
 Although I do not read German, I was able to figure it out.
-Apparently, 2 + 2 = 4 in any language 🙂 .
-I did find the repetition useful, and easier than making up one's own practice questions like I used to do.
+Apparently, 2 + 2 = 4 in any language I did find the repetition useful, and see where using that and the CaseInterviewMath.com tool would help build skill and confidence.

 It is not like one is born with this skill!
 It is very much a learned skill.